 Use: Hunting hares and rats.

 The Whippet originates from England and resembles a smaller Greyhound.
-They are incredibly fast and very effective at hunting small prey such as hares and rats.
+They are swift and very effective at hunting small prey such as hares and rats.
 This breed is also of a smaller frame with a weight of between 20 to 40 pounds.
 This dog is also used for racing and can be considered the poor man’s racing horse.
-This breed requires a lot of exercise and can make excellent family dogs.
+This breed requires a lot of exercises and can make excellent family dogs.